-- The Unit for Global and transregional threats and challenges (FPI.1) manages the 'Assistance in addressing global, transregional and emerging threats' component of the NDICI-GE TP on Peace, Stability and Conflict Prevention. - The FPI.2 and FPI.3 units manage the 'Stability and conflict prevention in situations of urgency, emerging crisis, crisis, and post-crisis' component of the RRAs pillar and the 'Assistance for conflict prevention, peacebuilding and crisis preparedness' component of the TP on Peace, Stability and Conflict Prevention and are divided geographically whereby FPI.2 covers Africa & Middle East and FPI.3 covers Europe, Asia & Americas. - The FPI.6 unit is responsible for CFSP operations and EOMs and manages funds for the common costs of civilian CSDP missions, support to non-proliferation and disarmament actions, and budgets for EUSRs and election observation. - FPI.7 and FPI.8 focus on the administrative and financial management of the EPF. - FPI also has Regional Teams based in a small number of EUDs26 working at a regional level.
+- The Unit for Global and trans-regional threats and challenges (FPI.1) manages the 'Assistance in addressing global, transregional and emerging threats' component of the NDICI-GE TP on Peace, Stability and Conflict Prevention. - The FPI.2 and FPI.3 units manage the 'Stability and conflict prevention in situations of urgency, emerging crisis, crisis, and post-crisis' component of the RRAs pillar and the 'Assistance for conflict prevention, peacebuilding and crisis preparedness' component of the TP on Peace, Stability and Conflict Prevention. - The FPI.6 unit is responsible for CFSP operations and EOMs and manages funds for the common costs of civilian CSDP missions, support to non-proliferation and disarmament actions, and budgets for EUSRs and election observation. - FPI.7 and FPI.8 focus on the administrative and financial management of the EPF. - FPI also has Regional Teams based in a small number of EUDs18 working at a regional level.
 They collect and analyse information on conflicts in order to inform NDICI-GE funding priorities.